 He was also an alcoholic, drinking at least a quart of vodka a day, and couldn’t hold down a job for very long.
 According to a 1977 interview he did at Rikers Island, Bateson picked up his drinking habit in the army, while stationed in Germany, “because there was not that much to do.”

-A couple years after working on The Exorcist in 1973, he was fired from his hospital gig and made money doing odd jobs like cashiering at a porn theatre and cleaning apartments.
+A couple of years after working on The Exorcist in 1973, he was fired from his hospital gig and made money doing odd jobs like cashiering at a porn theatre and cleaning apartments.

 Then, in September 1977, four years after working on The Exorcist, a man named Addison Verrill was found beaten and stabbed to death in his Greenwich Village apartment.
-He had been a reporter for Variety, and was also a member of the gay community.
+He had been a reporter for Variety and was also a member of the gay community.

 When his murder received hardly any attention from the local press, Village Voice journalist Arthur Bell called out the media’s complete apathy toward the lives of gay men.
 “We’re all aware that there are psychopaths roaming the New York streets,” he wrote, “and they don’t advertise their attentions on their T-shirts.
 When they zero in on gay men, the sentiment often expressed is, ‘They brought it on themselves.'”